''Bomb cyclone'' brings damaging winds, rain to California | Science-Environment

 "We anticipate that this may be one of the most challenging and impactful series of storms to touch down in California in the last five years," said Nancy Ward, director of the California Governor's Office of Emergency Services.

-San Francisco Mayor London Breed said at a news conference that the city was "preparing for a war."
+San Francisco Mayor London Breed said the city was "preparing for a war."
 Crews cleared clogged storm drains, tried to move homeless people into shelters, and passed out emergency supplies and ponchos to those who refused to go.

-The city distributed so many sandbags to residents that supplies temporarily ran out.
+So many residents picked up sandbags that the city temporarily ran out of supplies.

 More than 180,000 homes and businesses were without power in California early Thursday, according to poweroutage.us.